 893 Internship in the Professional Applications of Anthropology Fall, Spring, Summer.
 1 to 3 credits.

 Supervised professional experience in federal or state agencies, nonprofit organizations, or corporations related to the professional practice of anthropology.
 894 Forensic Anthropology Internship in Forensic Pathology Fall, Spring, Summer.
 1 to 4 credits.
-Fall: Sparrow Hospital.
-Spring: Sparrow Hospital.
-Summer: Sparrow Hospital.
 A student may earn a maximum of 4 credits in all enrollments for this course.
-P:M: (ANP 842) RB: graduate coursework in human anatomy and skeletal biology Supervised professional internship in postmortem analysis.
+P:M: ANP 842 RB: graduate coursework in human anatomy and skeletal biology Supervised professional internship in postmortem analysis.
 Students will attend autopsies and learn procedures that are relevant for forensic anthropology.
 Individual research project.
+895 Special Topics in Museum Studies Summer.
+3(3-0) A student may earn a maximum of 6 credits in all enrollments for this course.
+Interdepartmental with Arts and Letters and History of Art.
+Administered by Arts and Letters.
+RB: AL 485 Current issues in museum studies.

-899 Master's Thesis Research Fall, Spring, Summer.
+899 Master's Thesis Research

+Fall, Spring, Summer.
 1 to 8 credits.
 A student may earn a maximum of 99 credits in all enrollments for this course.
 R: Open only to graduate students in Anthropology.
 Approval of department.

 Master's thesis research.

-999 Doctoral Dissertation Research Fall, Spring, Summer.
-1 to 24 credits. student may earn a maximum of 99 credits in all enrollments for this course.
+999 Doctoral Dissertation Research

+Fall, Spring, Summer.
+1 to 24 credits.
+A student may earn a maximum of 99 credits in all enrollments for this course.
 R: Approval of department.

-Doctoral dissertation research.
+Doctoral dissertation research